 The one in Bilbilis (Spanish DO area Calatayud ) born Marcus Valerius Martialis (40-102) was a Roman poet.
-In his frivolous ridiculous poems (epigrams) consisting of 1,500 short poems in 15 books, he critically portrayed the social conditions of Rome.
-Martial, however, cautiously used pseudonyms for the people whose vices he denounced.
-An example is: "If you think Acerra smells like yesterday's wine, you're wrong, because Accera always drinks until the day dawns . " He was particularly fond of taking on Protzer and Prahler and often mentioned wine in this context.
-The new rich, of course, drink the famous Opimian, a special vintage of the Falerners, Martial taunts the cult of old wine and invents a wine that has no consulate year and thus was already in the cellar before the Republic was born.
+In his frivolous ridicule poems (epigrams), which consist of 1,500 short poems in 15 books, he presented the social conditions of Rome in a critical form.
+Martial, however, used cautious names for the people whose vices he denounced.
+One example is: "If you think Acerra smells like yesterday's wine, you're wrong, because Accera always drinks until the day breaks" .
+He was particularly fond of grazing and boasting and often mentioned wine in this context.
+The new rich naturally drink the famous Opimian, a special vintage of the Falerners, Martial mocks the cult of old wine and invents a wine that does not have a consulate year and was therefore put in the cellar even before the Republic was founded.

-At the end of the 13th book, 21 wines are mentioned and one of poor quality is described as follows: "Do not think an amphora with Egyptian vinegar (acetum) is mean stuff - when it was still wine, it was worse ".
-He liked to drink wine and especially loved the Ceretanum, a wine from the Spanish town of Ceret (that is the current sherry town of Jerez).
-Incidentally, he recommends leaving the grapes in the vine until November, or until they are stiff with frost.
-So was the passum but could also be based on a conscious production of Eiswein indicate.
-His work later served as a role model, perhaps also for Petronius (14-66) and his famous work Satyricon, See also below drinking culture,
+At the end of the 13th book, 21 wines are mentioned and one with poor quality is described as follows: "Don't think that an amphora with Egyptian vinegar (acetum) is common stuff - when it was wine, it was worse ".
+He liked to drink wine himself and especially loved the Ceretanum, which was a wine from the Spanish city of Ceret (this is the sherry city of Jerez today).
+By the way, he recommends that the grapes be left on the vine until November or until they are stiff from frost.
+So the passum won, but could also be a conscious production of Eiswein indicate.
+His work later served as a role model, perhaps also for Petronius (14-66) and his famous work Satyricon, See also under drinking culture,